Highlights

 New Good Practice Story

-This Pride Month the GO is thrilled to share the lastest addition to our Good Practice Stories collection, Beyond Bars and Binaries: Redefining Masculinity and Community Through Sport.
-Now available.
+The GO is thrilled to share the lastest addition to our Good Practice Stories collection, Shifting Norms: Kabaddi for Girls’ Empowerment in West Bengal.

 Prof. Elizabeth Pike Wins the 2024 IOC Gender Equality, Diversity, and Inclusion Global Award